Resident Physicians Commit to Serving Michigan’s Most Underserved Communities

 “Medical students who have a passion for helping others are the best candidates for the MIDOCs program,” said Dr. David Overton, Associate Dean for Graduate Medical Education and Professor and Chairman of the Department of Emergency Medicine at Western Michigan University Homer Stryker M.D.
 School of Medicine.
 “If you like the idea of treating people who might not otherwise have access to quality care, consider participating in MIDOCs.”

-MIDOCs is currently seeking residents physicians to participate in the next cohort.
+MIDOCs is currently seeking resident physicians to participate in the next cohort.
 Those interested in participating can find more information at michigandocs.org.

 # # #